 Decoupling to work in parallel

-Communicating is key
+Communicating with your team and embedded system is key

 Thomas displaying how decoupling and events allows UI development to occur in parallel.